Certificate in Human Resources FAQs

 The HR Certificate also goes well with a degree in Communications, Women’s and Gender Studies, or with one of the business school undergraduate degrees.

 Contact either the HR Coordinator or the Susan Drahos; we can help you choose your classes to go with your major.

 What classes may I take as an elective?

-The fifth class is an elective that has to be pre-approved by the HR Certificate Coordinator, Dr. Sherry Schneider (email@example.com), who highly recommends Human Resource Management (MAN3301).
+The fifth class is an elective that has to be pre-approved the HR Certificate Coordinator.

 How do I get approval for an elective not on the list?

-If there is a class you wish to take that is 3000-level or above, you may write the HR Certificate Coordinator, Dr. Sherry Schneider (firstname.lastname@example.org) an email describing how that class will improve your knowledge and skills in Human Resource Management.
-Dr. Schneider will either approve your choice or ask you to pick another subject with more relevance to HR.
+If there is a class you wish to take that is 3000-level or above, you may write the HR coordinator an email with the attached course description and describe how it will improve your knowledge and skills in Human Resources.
+If we need more information, we will ask you to send a copy of the syllabus for the class to the HR coordinator.
+Your choice will either be approved, or we will ask you to pick another subject with more relevance to HR.

 How do I sign up?

 Contact Susan Drahos (the Psychology Undergraduate Advisor) (firstname.lastname@example.org) to sign up.
 Ms. Drahos will help you determine if you have enough credit hours remaining to your degree to complete the program successfully.

 When should I sign up?